dscolby/CausalELM.jl/docs/src/guide/estimatorselection.md

 # Deciding Which Model to Use
-Which model you should use depends on what you are trying to model and the type of data you have.The table below can serve as a useful reference when deciding which model to use for a given dataset and causal question.
+Which model you should use depends on what you are trying to model and the type of data you have.
+The table below can serve as a useful reference when deciding which model to use for a given dataset and causal question.

 | Model                            | Struct                | Causal Estimands                 | Supported Treatment Types              | Supported Outcome Types   |